Stock market panic spike: Are you prepared to seize the opportunity?

 Herd Mentality and Its Impact

-Herd mentality refers to the tendency of individuals to mimic the actions of a larger group.
+Herd mentality refers to individuals’ tendency to mimic a larger group’s actions.
 In markets, this often leads to asset bubbles or crashes.
 When investors collectively panic, the selling pressure intensifies, exacerbating the decline.
 This self-reinforcing cycle can create opportunities for those who remain calm and think independently.

 During the dot-com bubble of the late 1990s, exuberance over technology stocks led to unsustainable valuations.
 When the bubble burst, panic selling ensued, and the NASDAQ Composite Index lost nearly 78% of its value by October 2002.
 Investors who followed the herd experienced severe losses.
 However, those who maintained a contrarian stance and waited for valuations to normalize were able to invest in solid companies at bargain prices.